Myths and excuses against barefooting

 establishment that chooses to bully someone over such a petty, harmless

-non-issue does so at the risk of their own career.
+non-issue should do so at the risk of their own career.

 No organization's management should ever support such behavior on the part of